Scarabol/rock-raiders-web/README.md

 - Save complete game state in browser cache to allow reload
 - Hardware cursor on priority panel cannot move along with prioritization, because browser won't allow cursor position manipulation
-- Add level reference to URL for easier reloading, check if game is unlocked when not in dev mode
+- Start level from URL for easier reloading, check if game is unlocked when not in dev mode
 - Add option to read savegames from URL

 ### Cosmetics